ast-fortiss-tum/coverage-emse-24/README.md

 the sampling resolution, update the variable [here](code/code-mnist/utils/sampling.py) in line 33.
 You can also provdide a reference set generated using a different sampling approach.
 The provided set should be compliant with the format given in the refence set file [here](TODO) and have to be place in the folder of a run.

 When the evaluation is finished, three files are generated:
 - `avg_combined`: This files holds the averaged CID and standard deviation results over all seed digits for the algorithms NSGA-II, NSGA-II-D and RS.
-An example can be found [here](TODO).
 - `cig_significance`: This file contains the statistical test results for the comparison RS/NSGA-II and RS/NSGA-II-D including the p-value and effect-size evaluation.
-An example can be found [here](TODO).
 - `overview_cid`: This file contains CID values after the final evaluation on average for each run.

-An example can be found [here](TODO).
+An example can be found [here](results-mnist/cid/crit_large/).
 # Authors